Cool Hand Luke: Legacy

 In 2003, AFI's 100 Years...100 Heroes & Villains rated Luke the 30th-greatest hero in American cinema, and three years later, AFI's 100 Years...100 Cheers: America's Most Inspiring Movies rated Cool Hand Luke number 71.
 In 2006, Luke was ranked 53rd in Empire magazine's "The 100 Greatest Movie Characters".
 The film solidified Newman's status as a box-office star, while the film is considered a touchstone of the era.
 The film was an inductee of the 2005 National Film Registry list.
+In 2006, Writers Guild of America West ranked its screenplay 82nd in WGA’s list of 101 Greatest Screenplays.

 An episode of the seventh season of the television series The Dukes of Hazzard titled "Cool Hands Luke and Bo" (1984) was shown with Morgan Woodward playing "Colonel Cassius Claiborne" the boss of a neighboring county and warden of its prison farm.
 He wears the trademark shades of Boss Godfrey throughout the episode.

-The "Failure to communicate" line is used in the opening of the 1990 rock song "Civil War" by Guns N' Roses.
+The "Failure to communicate" line is used in the opening of the 1990 rock song "Civil War" and in the 2008 "Madagascar", both by Guns N' Roses.

 Nashville-based Christian alternative rock band Cool Hand Luke is named after the film.

 The book was adapted into a West End play by Emma Reeves.
 It opened at London's Aldwych Theatre in 2011 starring Marc Warren, but closed after less than two months, after poor reviews.
 The show was chosen by The Times both as "Critic's Choice" and "What the Critics Would Pay To See".

 Luke Humphries, 2024 PDC world darts champion, also uses "Cool Hand Luke" as his nickname.